Location: Kings Norton, Birmingham

 Everyone has their own en-suite bedroom and they are encouraged and supported to personalise their own space.
 Within Wast Hills there are many good sized living areas and people can choose to use a gender specific lounge or be in mixed company.
 Other facilities include two on site sensory rooms, a computer room and two activity rooms.
 In addition there is a life skills kitchen where people are supported to make their own drinks and prepare food.
 Service users also have access to extensive outside space.

 Wast Hills is situated between Birmingham and Redditch, with many towns nearby that provide a variety of activities for service users.
 These include going to the cinema, swimming, enjoying the hydropool, shopping and bowling.
 Wast Hills is close to the M42, providing links to all over the UK.
 People are supported to visit local places of interest and leisure and be supported in their spiritual beliefs.
+To see a map of the surrounding community facilities, please click here.

 Wast Hills has two dedicated Activity Coordinators who support service users to have individual activity plans, which are created based on each person’s likes and hobbies.
 Their goal is to enable people to structure their time, build relationships and establish a balance between therapy, self-care, work and leisure, as appropriate to their individual needs.